romeeld/swiftsim/doc/RTD/source/RadiativeTransfer/SPHM1_RT.rst

 - blackbody spectrum (``stellar_spectrum_type: 1``)
     - In this case, you need to provide also temperature of the blackbody via the ``stellar_spectrum_blackbody_temperature_K`` parameter.

+If ``reinject`` is set to 1, then the star will correct the radiation energy and flux within the injection radius and re-inject radiation.
+Combined with larger smoothing length, this can increase the isotropy of the radiation and the central radiation distribution.

 Thermo-chemistry parameters for RT